HI‘ILEI DEVELOPMENTAL SCREENING PROGRAM

 What is development?

 Children grow and develop throughout their life.
 Early skills include smiling for the first time, waving “bye bye”, and taking a first step.
-As they grow older, children develop more skills as they play, learn, speak, socialize, and move.
+As they grow, children develop more skills as they play, learn, speak, socialize, and move.

 What is a developmental screening?